 Okay, let’s jump right into the science activities for Valentine’s Day!

-Start out by making a Valentine’s Day glitter jar of falling hearts.
+Start out by making Valentine’s Day sensory bottles of falling hearts.
 The children can learn about viscosity as they make these awesome calming bottles.

 Here’s a video to see them in action:

 Explore melting with Red Ted Art and Wee Warhols in a valentine salt and ice experiment.

 Then set up a STEM challenge like Buggy and Buddy’s heart marshmallow toothpick structures.

 Sugar Spice and Glitter’s fizzy baking soda hearts will get your Valentine’s Day scientists engaged.

 Work with the children to explore density with Science Kiddo’s ice and oil experiment for Valentine’s Day.